Good Samaritan Shelter Acute Care Detox

 Good Samaritan Shelter Acute Care Detox - Santa Maria, CA

-Good Samaritan Shelter Acute Care Detox is a detox and addiction treatment facility located at 401 West Morrison Avenue, Building B in the 93458 zip code of Santa Maria, CA. As a detox center, it offers opioid detox, meth detox and alcohol detox.
-The treatment program at Good Samaritan Shelter Acute Care Detox includes long term inpatient treatment, short term inpatient treatment and residential treatment.
-Good Samaritan Shelter Acute Care Detox offers treatment to veterans, adult women and people with trauma.
+Good Samaritan Shelter Acute Care Detox is a detox and addiction treatment facility located at 401 West Morrison Avenue, Building B in the 93458 zip code of Santa Maria, CA. As a detox center, it offers cocaine detox, meth detox and benzodiazepines detox.
+The treatment program at Good Samaritan Shelter Acute Care Detox includes short term inpatient treatment, residential treatment and inpatient detoxification.
+Good Samaritan Shelter Acute Care Detox offers treatment to adult women, judicial clients and adult men.
 It accepts men and women into their treatment and detox program.

 Address: 401 West Morrison Avenue, Building B, Santa Maria, CA 93458